 1. Download the App or Create an Account Online

 You’ll need to download the Kroger app (iOS or Android) or create a free account online.
 To get started, you simply need to enter your name and email address and then create a password.
 If you have a Kroger Plus Card, be sure to enter your account number or alternate ID as well.
-This will allow you to collect fuel points and take advantage of exclusive savings while shopping online.
+This will enable you to earn fuel points and take advantage of exclusive savings while shopping online.

 Once you’ve established an account through the website or app, you can use the same information to log in either way.